Canada police supervisor denies effort to deceive Huawei CFO about indictment

 Her lawyers have argued that U.S. and Canadian authorities coordinated ahead of her arrest, using the extended investigative powers of the Canada Border Services Agency (CBSA) to interrogate her without a lawyer present before her arrest and passing the details of her electronic devices to U.S. officials.

 Meng was interviewed for three hours by Canadian border officials before being arrested by the RCMP.
-Border agents wrote down serial numbers and passcodes for her devices.
+Border agents wrote down the passcodes for her devices.

 Meng has said she is innocent and is fighting the extradition, arguing the abuses of process that her lawyers say occurred violated her civil rights and should invalidate it.